Skip to main content

 People in these roles understand how chemicals react with one another to form new substances, and how to create these reactions on a large scale.
 These people might work in facilities producing food, fertilisers, plastics of pharmaceuticals.

-In each engineering area, there a lots of job roles to choose from.
+In each engineering area, there are lots of job roles to choose from.

 Here are some of the main roles: